Phylliida/WasmNotes/File System.md

 wasm can allocate memory itself, so it's feasible to make an in memory file system entirely in a wasm file.

 Emscripten does this, with its MEMFS.
-I'm still learning how to make a wasm file that just has MEMFS and nothing else.
+- I got a [minimal MEMFS in wasm working using WASMFS](https://github.com/Phylliida/EmscriptenMEMFSWasmWrapper), but its exports are kind weird so I'll need to modify this so the exports line up nicer.

 Alternatively, there's [https://github.com/bytecodealliance/WASI-Virt](https://github.com/bytecodealliance/WASI-Virt).
 - But it is read-only